 Bobbie Laur brings over a decade of leadership in higher education and partnerships management to her role of Executive Director.
 As Executive Director, Bobbie works with a board of 14 university presidents and chancellors to advocate for important policy issues— ranging from economic development to K-16 partnerships—affecting urban and metropolitan universities and the communities they serve.

-Bobbie also serves as the Associate Vice President, Outreach within the Division of Innovation of Innovation and Applied Research at Towson University.
+Bobbie also serves as the Associate Vice President, Outreach within the Division of Strategic Partnerships & Applied Research at Towson University.
 During her 12 years at Towson University, she has led numerous initiatives to expand the university’s reach across the region.
 Bobbie oversees two externally-focused teams whose collective focus is to match the expertise and resources of the university with external partners—business, government, non-profit sectors and community organizations—throughout Greater Baltimore.
 She and her teams create pathways for individuals and organizations to engage in collaborative work with the university that impact our region in positive ways.

 Bobbie holds a B.S. in finance from Towson University and completed graduate studies in higher education policy at San Diego State University.